mmanis88/mmanis88/README.md

 🎯 Future Goals

-  Mathematics: I am working to master advanced mathematics, specifically in higher dimensions and real analysis, with a goal to contribute to Mathematical Science.
+  Engineering: I am working to master advanced engineering, specifically in asset real time analysis, with a goal to contribute to manufacturing industry.
   AI Ethics & Policy: I am keen on developing frameworks and tools for ethical AI and AI regulations, especially focusing on the attribution of AI-generated content.
-  Entrepreneurship: I plan to launch new ventures that marry mathematics and technology, fostering innovation and sustainability.
+  Entrepreneurship: I plan to launch new ventures that marry engineering and technology, fostering innovation and sustainability.

 🧑‍💼 Contact